 You can work out how certain F&B promotions are tracking and what your most popular point of sale items might be.

-Also, keep an eye on your social media, review sites, and any other guest feedback to see what’s being talked about – this can be an excellent way for some first hand insights into the types of products, services, and certain activities that might have greater success at the checkout.
+Also, keep an eye on your social media, review sites, and any other guest feedback to see what’s being talked about—this can be an excellent way to gain firsthand insights into the types of products, services, and activities that might have greater success at the checkout.